esmero/archipelago-documentation/docs/webformLoDfromCSV.md

 * Autocomplete settings

-    - In the 'Choose an ADO', begin typing to search for the Digital Object that holds a CSV containing the Vocabulary you want to autocomplete.
+    - In the 'Choose an ADO' box, begin typing to search for the Digital Object that holds a CSV containing the Vocabulary you want to autocomplete.
     - Under 'The CSV column(header name) that will be used for autocompleting', enter 'label'
     - Under 'The CSV column(header name) that will be used for the URL value', enter 'uri'
     - 'Autocomplete limit'